Letter from Director Guy Nicolette, MD

-With the exception of emergencies or urgent concerns, we ask that students “call first” rather than walk in so we can best serve them with the most convenient appointments to meet their needs.
-New students can schedule appointments beginning the first day of classes by calling (352) 392-1161 and pressing 3.
-To meet student needs, the SHCC began piloting online scheduling for current students on July 1, 2013.
+With the exception of emergencies or urgent concerns, we ask that students call first so we can best serve them with the most convenient appointments to meet their needs.

 We take medical confidentiality seriously at the SHCC and, as such, are prevented by law from releasing any medical information to parents of non-minor children without the student’s consent; however, please know that in the case of a life or death emergency, a student’s listed UF emergency contacts are notified immediately.

 All staff is HIPAA compliant and trained annually on federal laws that govern medical records security and patient confidentiality issues.
 Be assured that all medical records are secure and confidential and cannot be released to others without a student’s express permission.
 Visit UF Privacy for more information about privacy at the University of Florida.
 You may also wish to review the Emergency Room Policy.